Helping Students Reach their First Day of College

 Stamford Cradle to Career’s Bridge to College program combats “summer melt” by ensuring that students fulfill their requirements prior to the start of the fall semester.
-According to a post-participation survey, 80 percent of responding students found the program helpful in completing all the steps to enroll in college, including:
+According to a post-participation survey, students found the program helpful in completing all the steps to enroll in college, including:

 - General Guidance

 - Registering for Classes

 - Financial Aid Process

 100% of students surveyed said they were likely to recommend Bridge to College to a friend.

 In support of the SC2C objective to ensure that “all Stamford youth will succeed academically and attain postsecondary degree and/or obtain employment,” SC2C brought together multiple stakeholders reduce ‘summer melt’ within our community.

 The Bridge to College program provides resources, support, and guidance to students between high school graduation and the first day of college classes.
 It aligns the efforts of students, families, Stamford Public Schools, higher education institutions, and community partners.

 SC2C obtained private funding, leveraged SPS resources for the pilot program and provided backbone support.
 The program is based on a national model launched in Albany, NY, and offers in depth one-on-one and small group counseling.